 Our financial aid programs are available to all masters-level students who also meet the requirements listed below.
 The federal student loan program is the only type of financial aid available to Doctor of Ministry and Certificate students.
 Institutional Grants & Scholarships are available to eligible students.
-Minimum credits, GPA, and other specific requirements can be found in the downloadable Scholarship Application.
+Minimum credits, GPA, and other specific requirements can be found in the downloadable Scholarship Guide.

 Register for, and maintain, at least the minimum required amount of credit hours per semester:

 Half-time: You must be registered for at least 5 credits per semester to maintain eligibility for federal loans, the Seminary Grant, and a small handful of institutional scholarships.

 Full-time: You must be registered for at least 9 credits per semester to maintain eligibility for most institutional scholarships.